Top-K: Determinism, Tie-Breaking, and Output Ordering#

 run_to_run

 The result set is identical across repeated invocations on the same GPU with the same input.
-The tie-breaking policy is implementation-defined unless tie_break is also specified.
+The tie-breaking policy is implementation-defined.
+Pinning a specific tie-break is not available at this level and requires gpu_to_gpu.

 gpu_to_gpu

 The result set is identical across different GPUs of the same architecture.
-When tie_break is explicitly set, the result set is fully pinned: run_to_run and gpu_to_gpu yield the same set for a given input.
+This is the only level that may be combined with an explicit tie_break (prefer_smaller_index or prefer_larger_index), which then fully pins the result set for a given input.

 Tie-break (cuda::execution::tie_break)#